avniproject/avni-website/src/pages/blog/2023-01-19-avni-conference-goa-takeaways_and_outcomes.md

 #### Impact of Avni product on ground:
 - Survey to surveillance: I realised how Avni has helped NGOs to shift from survey to surveillance of beneficiaries with the help of features like visit scheduling and decisions.
 - Community data: Also from talks of Ravi, Jan Swasthya Sahyog and Abhay, Yenepoya, I understood the important role Avni product is playing by enabling gathering of community data to complement with the hospital records and how family data is going to be a great resource.
-- Field workers life made easier: Rupesh from Piramal foundation mentioned the case where ASHA workers used to carry all their paperwork to consolidate them digitally to get their salaries.
+- Field workers life made easier: Rupesh from Piramal foundation mentioned the case where ASHA workers used to carry all their paperwork to consolidate them digitally to get their incentives.
 Now with a custom extension added on Avni they can consolidate their work on a button click, which they can use to get paid.
 - Beneficiaries life made easier: Madhuri from Indus Action mentioned how by integrating their system with Avni, they are attempting to move the process of availing benefits from scheme-centric to household-centric to simplify the process.

 #### There is always an another way: